Updates will be issued Mon -Wed-Fri unless otherwise noted

 - Snow days will still be determined at the district level, and school will be held via distance learning.

-- The statewide school year for students will end on the 180th day of instruction, which is expected to be June 16, 2021.
-School systems may choose to add instructional days to their calendar beyond the 180-day required statewide calendar.
+- School systems may choose to add instructional days to their calendar beyond the 180-day required statewide calendar.

 - While RIDE encourages private schools to follow the statewide calendar, those decisions will be made at the school level.